naabster/laravel-eloquent-hashids/README.md

 }
 ```

-Make sure you set your connections in your `config/hashids.php` config file!
+Make sure you set your connections in your `config/hashids.php` config file (comes with @vinkla's Laravel 5 Hashids package)!

 #### Column Name